Hi, Erick here and because our business is about telling stories, here is a little bit about my story.

 Within my animation course I learned a software called Flash and I noticed it can also be used for web design, so I wanted to learn more about the subject and went to school (Toulouse Lautrec Lima) for web and graphic design.

 After being in school and taking all those courses I felt I was set and ready to start making money doing what I love.
-I thought I could set my career goals in Peru but the market wasn't giving me opportunities so I decided to move to the United States, so here I am!
+I thought I could set my career goals in Peru but the market wasn't giving me opportunities so I decided to move to the United States, and here I am living as an American Citizen, happily married to my wife Melanie and with the joy of my son Sebastian!

 Hey Han, so here I am writing a story about the legacy you have left in my business.
 Who would've thought one day I will be doing something like this, right?
 Even though I can't get to see you, I know you will read this.